eManPrague/frui.ts/examples/simpletodolist/README.md

 }
 ```

 - The VM should allow the new item to be added to the list.
-Title should be trimmed and the item shall be added only if it is not empty.
+The title should be trimmed, and the item shall be added only if it is not empty.

 ```ts
 @action.bound addItem() {